 How does vaginal atrophy occur?

-It offers some protection against urogenital atrophy, presumably due to increased blood flow to the pelvic organs.
-It has also been shown that masturbation leads to increased genital blood flow in postmenopausal women, which may contribute to the maintenance of female sexual health.
+- Regular sexual activity is encourage to help maintain vaginal health.
+It provides a degree of protection against urogenital atrophy, likely attributed to increased blood flow to the pelvic organs.
+Research has also shown that masturbation leads to increased genital blood flow in postmenopausal women, potentially contributing to the preservation of female sexual health.

 What are the non-hormonal treatments that vaginal atrophy?